-Cllr Katie Corrigan is Chairman of the council for 2019/20.
+Cllr Watts Stelling is Chairman of the Council for 2021/22.
 The Chairman must be a serving county councillor but not a member of the Cabinet.
 Find out more about the Chairman and their responsibilities.

 Each year, the Chairman also chooses the Chairman's charity to support during their year of office.